hedyhli/outline.nvim/README.md

     toggle_preview = "K",
     rename_symbol = "r",
     code_actions = "a",
-    -- These fold actions are collapsing tree items, not code folding fold = "h",
+    -- These fold actions are collapsing tree nodes, not code folding fold = "h",
-    fold_toggle = '<tab>',       -- Only in this fork
+    fold_toggle = '<Tab>',       -- Only in this fork
+    -- Toggle folds for all nodes.
+    -- If at least one node is folded, this action will fold all nodes.
-    fold_toggle_all = '<S-tab>', -- Only in this fork
-    unfold = "l",
+    -- If all nodes are folded, this action will unfold all nodes. fold_toggle_all = '<S-Tab>', -- Only in this fork unfold = "l",
     fold_all = "W",
     unfold_all = "E",
     fold_reset = "R",
   },

+  -- Lsp clients to ignore
   lsp_blacklist = {},
+  -- Symbols to ignore.
+  -- Possible values: lua/symbols-outline/symbols.lua
   symbol_blacklist = {},

   symbols = {